Weed in Zibo

 The Underground Cannabis Market in Zibo

 Despite the laws, Zibo, like many other Chinese cities, is not immune to an underground cannabis market.
-This illegal market operates out of sight of the authorities, often relying on encrypted messaging platforms and private networks to facilitate transactions.
 Cannabis sellers and buyers in Zibo maintain discretion to avoid attracting the attention of law enforcement.

 Social Attitudes Toward Cannabis in Zibo

 In Zibo, as in most of China, cannabis is heavily stigmatized.
-The Chinese government has built a narrative around the dangers of drugs, positioning marijuana as a harmful substance with detrimental effects on health and social stability.
 Marijuana use is often viewed through the lens of criminality and addiction, which has influenced how the public perceives it.

 The Status of Medical Cannabis in Zibo

 Currently, there is no legal access to medical cannabis in Zibo, nor in any other part of China.
-While many countries around the world are moving toward the legalization of cannabis for medicinal purposes, China has yet to embrace this approach.
 Medical marijuana, including products like CBD oil, which has potential therapeutic benefits, is not available through legal channels in Zibo.

 The Future of Cannabis in Zibo